2 Day Great Ocean Road

 “Had a great time on this 2 day Great Ocean Road and Phillip Island Tour.
 We were picked up from our hotel by Simon C on and could not have asked for a better guide…”

-Enjoy 2 of Melbourne’s most popular destinations staying overnight on the famous National Heritage listed Great Ocean Road, before jumping onto the ferry and transferring across Port Phillip Bay to explore Phillip Island and see the wonder of the Penguin Parade.
+Enjoy 2 of Melbourne’s most popular destinations staying overnight on the famous National Heritage listed Great Ocean Road, before jumping onto the ferry and transferring across Port Phillip Bay to spend the day getting up close with Australia’s diverse wildlife on Phillip Island.

 On day two we say goodbye to the Great Ocean Road beginning with a ferry trip across Port Phillip Bay.
 On arrival, we then journey along the coastlines of the Mornington Peninsula stopping at a beautiful beach to see the iconic colourful bathing boxes.
 We then travel to Phillip Island stopping on route to an Animal Wildlife Park for some up-close views of our unique Australian Wildlife.
-Here we include an additional activity for Autopia passengers (normally valued at $20), enjoy the ‘Close Encounter with a Koala’ experience with a take-home souvenir photo at no extra fee.
 Once arriving on Phillip Island, we visit the Nobbies Centre to take in some rugged coastal scenery and wildlife spotting before arriving at the award-winning Phillip Island Penguin Parade.
 Time is available to enjoy the Phillip Island Nature Parks Visitor Information Centre and grab a bite to eat before watching the remarkable Penguin Parade waddle across the shores at sunset.
+(B) Driving Distance: 300km.

 What to bring